-Cal Poly alumni find work in an assortment of industries including the architectural services industry, the medical device manufacturing industry, and the software development industry.
+Cal Poly alumni find work in an assortment of industries including the architectural services industry, software as a service (SAAS) development, and the engineering services industry.
 The most popular professional field seems to be the aerospace and defense industry.
-Graduates of Cal Poly earn around $68K on average.
+Those with a degree from Cal Poly make an average of $73K.

 Benefits and Perks

-Among alumni of similar schools, California State Polytechnic University grads (who make an average of $65K) earn salaries most similar to Cal Poly alumni.
+California State Polytechnic University grads bring in salaries of around approximately $65K, making them the most similar to Cal Poly alumni in terms of earnings.
 California State University-Bakersfield, California State University-Northridge, and California State University-Fresno are also similar to Cal Poly.